Keeping your car cool and your belongings protected with window tint is a popular choice for New York drivers.

 New York Window Tinting Rules and Regulations:

-• Stickers: A tint certification sticker must be placed on every tinted window
+- Stickers: A tint certification sticker for legal identification must be placed on each tinted window between the window glass and tint film.

 Information about New York State